LittleImprovementsCustom/LittleImprovementsCustom/CONTRIBUTING.md

         "description": "Changes honey bottle to a jar of honey, and renames the item.",  // the description displayed on the website *

-        "icontype": "png",  // the file extension of the pack icon *
+        "iconType": "png",  // the file extension of the pack icon *

         "hidden": false,  // [optional] if this is set to true, this pack will not be displayed on the website. used for invisible merged packs